-The filmmaker Annemarie Jacir will receive this year the Award of the 17th San Sebastian Human Rights Film Festival.
-The prize ceremony will be at the Victoria Eugenia Theater on Friday 12 at 20:00, at the Closing Night of the Festival.
+The filmmakera Montxo Armendáriz and Puy Oria will receive this year the Award of the 18th San Sebastian Human Rights Film Festival.
+The prize ceremony will be at the Victoria Eugenia Theater today Friday 30 at 18:00, at the Closing Night of the Festival.

-The film ¡Nae pasaran!
-(Scotland-Chile, 2018), directed by Felipe Bustos Sierra, has been awarded with the Audience Prize to the Best Feature Film at the 17th San Sebastian Human Rights Film Festival, that ends tonight.
+The film Welcome to Chechnya (USA, 2020), directed by David France, has been awarded with the Audience Prize to the Best Feature Film at the 18th San Sebastian Human Rights Film Festival, that ends tonight.

-The 17th Human Rights Film Festival organize the exhibition 15th edition of art and human rights by children and youths, that will be open at the Festival's Information Office (Victoria Eugenia Theater) between April 5th anf 14th.
+The 18th Human Rights Film Festival organize the exhibition 17th edition of art and human rights by children and youths, that will be open at the Festival's Information Office (Victoria Eugenia Theater) between April 23rd and 30th.

 The exhibition AridA – Photographs by Bea Rivas, included at the 18th Human Rights Film Festival, will be open at FNAC Donostia between April 20th and May 31st.

 The 3rd Fair organised by Eskura - Aiete Human Rights Educational Resource Centre, focusses this time round on the environment and human rights.
 The Fair is included at the 18th Human Rights Film Festival programme.

 The Amnesty International exhibition Women in Action, included at the 18th Human Rights Film Festival, will be open at the Central Library (Alderdi Eder) between April 15th-30th.
 The exhibition explains the stories of brave women who risk their freedom and their lives to defend her rights.